-What if I don’t have Lightroom mobile?
+What if I don’t have Lightroom CC for mobile?

 1. Export your photos to your smart phone or tablet with Dropbox.
 Simplify the process by making an Export preset or Publish Service to save the photos in your Dropbox folder.
 Go to the Dropbox app on your mobile device and open your photos in the Instagram app.

 2. Download the LR/Instagram plugin and use it to publish photos directly to Instagram.
 That’s covered in our tutorial How to Upload Photos to Instagram With the LR/Instagram Plugin

 Introducing Lightroom free email course